adaltas/node-nikita/packages/tools/src/sysctl.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'backup':
             type: ['string', 'boolean']
             description: '''
             Create a backup, append a provided string to the filename extension or a timestamp if value is not a string, only apply if the target file exists and is modified.
             '''
           'comment':
             type: 'boolean'
             description: '''
             Preserve comments.
             '''
           'load':
             type: 'boolean'
             default: true
             description: '''
             Load properties if target is modified.
             '''
           'merge':
             type: 'boolean'
             description: '''
             Preserve existing variables in the target file.
             '''
           'properties':
             type: 'object'
             description: '''
             Key/value object representing sysctl properties and values.
             '''
           'target':
             type: 'string'
             default: '/etc/sysctl.conf'
             description: '''
             Destination to write properties and load in sysctl settings, default to "/etc/sysctl.conf" if none given.
             '''

 ## Handler